sannimichaelse/blog/ckct2qrsl00nxkys13mjw0sa1.md

 ## Introduction

 One of the major issues of web sockets on the client-side is trying to maintain a connection when there is a break or disconnect from the server.
 The Websocket API does not automatically reconnect when there is a break in connection with the server.
 Also, the client will no longer receive messages from the server even though the connection on the server was re-established.
 This poses a challenge to developers who have to manually handle socket reconnections as well as ensure that there is no data loss during the process.
+This is usually referred to as Socket Closures.

 How about having a tool that handles automatic socket reconnections and also ensures consistent delivery of messages?